EpiEvoSoftware/e3SIM/README.md

 ## Liscence
-$\text{e3SIM}$ is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+e3SIM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Disclaimer
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed WITHOUT ANY WARRANTY.
 See the [GNU General Public License](\url{http://www.gnu.org/licenses/}) for more details.